Add and Configure Immunizations in PCC EHR

 Add the -SL Modifier to VFC Immunizations

-If your medicaid payers require the -SL modifier for VFC immunizations (-SL indicates a “State Supplied” immunization), you can enter that -SL modifier into the CPT code field for a custom schedule in the Procedure Table.
+If your medicaid payers require the -SL modifier for VFC immunizations (-SL indicates a “State Supplied” immunization), you can enter that -SL modifier into the billing code field for a custom schedule in the Procedure Table.

 Work with PCC Support to ensure that the correct policies are using the correct code schedule for claim processing.